Different Types of Forests in India

 - Reduce soil degradation and erosion (especially in coastal lowlands, mountainous terrain, treeless areas and Rajasthan).

-- Make improvements in the management of land to allow sustainability.
+- Make improvements to land management to promote sustainability.

 - Planting and maintaining trees outside forest areas to improve the climate conditions.

-- Increase the production of timber (for industry, communication & defence).
+- Increase timber production (for industry, communication & defence).

 - Enhance annual forest revenue